kimfairhurst/temp-to-temp/README.md

 The Temp-to-Temp application does exactly what its name suggests: it easily converts a temperature from one of 6 different temperature types into another type.
 Additionally, it displays the conversion of all 6-scales at the bottom for easy access.
 Currently, the Temp-to-Temp is capable of conversions between the Celsius, Fahrenheit, Kelvin, Rankine, Delisle, and Newton temperature scales.

-See a link to the app here: https://www.youtube.com/watch?v=FzgqKata5MA&list=UUc6KCm3yl0wdNFNGNK-yxLQ
+See a video of the app in action [here!](https://www.youtube.com/watch?v=FzgqKata5MA&list=UUc6KCm3yl0wdNFNGNK-yxLQ).

 <h5>INSTRUCTIONS:</h5>
 How to Use the Temp-to-Temp (in 5 easy steps!)